How do I make an appointment?

 Consistency is key for therapy to be beneficial.
 Most of our clients commit to a regular weekly appointment time.
 Some clients come two-three times a month.

 Appointments with Annika Yokum, Associate Therapist

 We are not currently in-network with any insurance plan.

 We are considered Out of Network for some PPO insurance plans.
 This means we can provide you with a statement of services which may allow you to seek reimbursement for the cost of therapy.
 Please contact your insurance company for information about Out of Network benefits.
 Please note that in order to use insurance, you will need to qualify for a mental health diagnosis which describes the focus of therapy.
 Let us know if you have any questions.

 How do I know if I'm ready for counseling?

-Here’s my longer answer: Often times, we put off asking for help for months or years before we finally reach out.
+Here’s our longer answer: Often times, we put off asking for help for months or years before we finally reach out.
 By the time we find ourselves sitting across from a counselor, we might have let our problems get to a point where we are feeling even more hopeless than we were to begin with.
 It takes a lot of courage to call a therapist and start the work of healing and learning new ways to be.
-I think it’s worth it, though; too often I hear the words “I wish I would have come in sooner.”
+We think it’s worth it, though; too often we hear the words “I wish I would have come in sooner.”
 If you have been putting it off, don’t let this get you down–it’s not too late to start!